telerik/blazor-docs/components/editor/edit-modes/overview.md

 ---

-# Editor Edit Modes Overview
+# Blazor Editor Edit Modes Overview

 The Editor provides two different configuration modes you can set that affect the way the content is styled.